USB communications: Electrical specification

 A USB connection is always between a host or hub at the A connector end, and a device or hub's upstream port at the other end.

 Signaling state

 The host includes 15 kΩ pull-down resistors on each data line.
-When no device is connected, this pulls both data lines low into the so-called single-ended zero state (SE0 in the USB documentation), and indicates a reset or disconnected connection.
+When no device is connected, this pulls both data lines low into the so-called single-ended zero state (SE0 in the USB documentation), and indicates a reset or disconnection.

 Line transition state

 The following terminology is used to assist in the technical discussion regarding USB PHY signaling.